 based on an algebraic flux-limiting construction.

-We will review again the difference between MOL and space-time schemes.
 We will then discuss the basic elements for building high-resolution advection schemes from a more geometric/PDE perspective.
 My notes use a number of sources but the best source is chapters 6 and 10 in the book "Finite Volume Methods for Hyperbolic Problems" by Randall J. Leveque.
 I only cover 1D basics in class -- if you really want to understand how to do this in 2D and 3D choose it as a final project, either based on the book by Leveque or perhaps this article describing (and extending) the BDS algorithm by May, Nonaka, Almgren, and Bell.